Readings and textbooks

 Course reserve collections are located at:

-External students may request copies of extracts from items held in course reserve.
+Students and staff may request copies of extracts from items held in course reserve.

 Looking for your textbook?